kstenerud/dogma/v1/dogma_v1.md

 A switch statement chooses one expression from a set of possibilities based on condition matching.

 * When no conditions match, the default expression (if any) is used.
+If no default expression exists in this case, then no action is taken.
 * If more than one condition can match at the same time, the grammar is ambiguous.

 ```dogma